 3. A Valued Employee Leaves the Company

 Some employees seem to be the heart and soul of a company.
-They come up with creative ideas, have a large network and the talent to bring people together and create successful teams.
+They come up with creative ideas, have a large network and have the talent to bring people together and create successful teams.
 When such a person decides to leave the company to pursue other professional challenges, this could potentially tear apart the team.
 Low morale and motivation could undo in months what your organization has achieved in years.

-At this moment, you should step in and act as the new binding element for the team, inspire them with your own enthusiasm and dedication.
+At this moment, you should step in and act as the new binding element for the team, inspiring them with your own enthusiasm and dedication.
 As a leader, you are responsible for maintaining a positive attitude in the office while you look for a replacement for the employee who left the company.

 4. Enforcing Policies with the Risk of Losing a Valued Employee

 This is the reverse side of the situation above.
-Sadly, some professionals start believing that they are “like air” for a company and they are irreplaceable because they do an amazing work.
+Sadly, some professionals start believing that they are “like air” for a company and they are irreplaceable because they do an amazing job.
 And they go ahead and breach a company policy.
 It could be anything from using the work equipment for personal reasons to cheating on the expense report.

 At this moment, no matter how much you believe the company really needs this person, you have to let them go.
 Doing otherwise sends two wrong signals to the rest of the team: that the employee is truly untouchable (and they could grow into an office bully) and that rules can be broken if you are really good at your work.